 Step 2 – Date of Arrival

-At the top of the page, you must enter your arrival date (the date you land in Turkey).
+At the top of the page, you must enter you arrival date (the date you land in Turkey).

-A box below will indicate your visa’s validity period, as well as the number of entries you get.
-It will also show the cost (FREE for South Africans) with payment options.
+A box below will indicate your visa’s validity period, as well as the number of entries you get and the cost (FREE for South Africans) with payment options.

-**Your visa is valid for 180 days, but you can only stay for a total of 30 days.
-This means you can enter and exit the country at any time within 180 days, but you can only stay for 30 days in total.
+**Your visa is valid for 180 days, but your can only stay for a total of 30 days.
+This means you can enter and exit the country at any time within the 180 days, but stay only 30 days in total.

 Click “save and continue”

 Here you have to enter all your personal information like your name and surname, passport number, passport validity dates, address, phone number and email address.
 Make sure your email address is correct as this is where you will receive your visa.

 Once all 3 steps are completed, you will get an email to approve your application by clicking the link in the email.
 You have one hour to do so.

 Once approved, you will get another email with a link to download your electronic visa.
 You can also click on the Download link on the website once it is approved.

 And there you have it!
 Turkish visa in 5 minutes, but it is recommended that you apply at least 48 hours in advance.